serenatoon/spacelords/README.md

 Player 2 - A and D
 Player 3 - J and L
 Player 4 - V and N

+Story mode is a special single player mode where you play through the story.
+As you progress through the rounds, the story is progressively unlocked.

+Attack mode is a special multiplayer mode where a score is kept.
+Scores are incremented as players destroy other player's bricks, encourage players to attack instead of defending

 General controls:
 ESC - if in game, goes back to the main menu.